Offered Pest Control Services

 Yellow Jackets

 The yellow jacket is commonly mistaken for bees.
 However, they greatly differ and fall under the wasp family.
 The yellow jacket tends to be 1/2 inch long, yellow and black in body coloration, and their faces generally have some type of yellow or white markings.
-They also have a black antennae with shorter legs than compared to the bee.
+They also have black antennae with shorter legs than bees.
 They typically tend to build their nest in trees, shrubs, walls, cavities in the ground, or even man-made structures.
-Their nests are usually a grayish brown in color and happen to have a papery appearance.
+Their nests are usually grayish-brown in color and happen to have a papery appearance.

 Paper Wasps